fatenalsahli/Zoo_SQL/README.md

-This files displays several SQL database operations: selection and join
+ SQL database operations: selection and join

  SELECT : select statement is used to fetch the data from a database table which returns this data in the form of a result table.